 Do you have a stomach pooch that won’t respond to diet and exercise – even though you’re extremely healthy?

 It’s not your fault.
 A lot of individuals – particularly women – are often vulnerable to the development of permanent stomach pooches, which can make them look bigger than they actually are.
 These pooches may not respond to diet and exercise because that’s not the root of what’s causing the problem.
-More often than not, this pooch is caused by damaged abdominal muscle – and it can only be corrected through cosmetic surgery.
+More often than not, this pooch is caused by a damaged abdominal muscle – and it can only be corrected through cosmetic surgery.

 Want to know if you’re an ideal candidate for this surgical procedure?
 Take a look at the following criteria: